Bloodborne Pathogens 161

 OPIM.
 Materials other than blood that can harbor bloodborne pathogens.
-OPIMs include cerebrospinal fluid, the liquid found in the brain and spine.
+Other potentially infectious materials include cerebrospinal fluid, the liquid found in the brain and spine.

 personal protective equipment

 PPE.
 Safety equipment that a person wears or uses to prevent injury in the workplace.
-Gloves, gowns, goggles, and face masks are all examples of PPE.
+Gloves, gowns, goggles, and face masks are all examples of personal protective equipment.

 PEP.
-A treatment of 3 or more antiretroviral drugs given immediately following exposure to HIV to prevent infection.
-PEP stops HIV's ability to replicate in the bloodstream.
+A treatment of three or more antiretroviral drugs given immediately following exposure to HIV to prevent infection.
+Postexposure prophylaxis stops HIV's ability to replicate in the bloodstream.

 Personal protective equipment.
 Safety equipment that a person wears or uses to prevent injury in the workplace.
-Gloves, gowns, goggles, and face masks are all examples of PPE that can protect against bloodborne pathogens.
+Gloves, gowns, goggles, and face masks are all examples of PPE.

 Personal protective equipment that covers the eyes.
 Protective eyewear includes goggles and safety glasses.

 A sterile solution of salt water.
 Saline is used to irrigate the eyes and nose.